jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

 ## "Action At a Distance"
-- Particles that don't physically "touch" can stil have electrostatic forces exchanged
+- Particles that don't physically "touch" can still have electrostatic forces exchanged
     * How does that work if the particles aren't "touching"?
         + **Answer**: *electric fields*